karnawis/free-genai-bootcamp-2025/song-vocab/song-vocab-mistral/Song-Vocab-Tech-Spec.md

 This endpoint goes to our agent which is uses the reAct framework so that it can go to the internet, find multiple possible version of lyrics and then extract out the correct lyrics and format the lyrics into vocaulary.

+are we using tools or an agent? do we need a single end point? is Search web a tool?

 Tools avaliable: